-The state fair hearing process will be the responsibility of the BMS as delegated to the West Virginia Board of Review13.
+The state fair hearing process will be the responsibility of the BMS as delegated to the West Virginia Board of Review.
 The MCO is responsible for cooperating with the State in the fair hearings process and is considered a party to state fair hearings.
 Other parties to the State fair hearing include the State, the enrollee and his or her representative or the representative of a deceased enrollee's estate.
 The MCO's responsibilities include, but are not limited to the following requirements: providing any required documentation, participating in required meetings, and abiding by the State's final decisions, including decision to settle a case with the enrollee.
 The MCO must also provide enrollees with information about the right to request a state fair hearing as set forth in this contract.
+Pursuant to the West Virginia Common Chapter §710.24, the State shall make a final decision within ninety (90) calendar days of the request for a hearing.